Chronic Back Pain Treatment

 Lifestyle Factors

 Certain lifestyle factors can increase the risk of developing chronic back pain or exacerbate existing pain.
-Some of these factors include:

-- Poor posture: Slouching or maintaining improper body alignment can strain the muscles and ligaments of the spine, leading to chronic pain.
+- Poor Posture: Slouching or maintaining improper body alignment can strain the muscles and ligaments of the spine, leading to chronic pain.

-- Sedentary behavior: Prolonged sitting or inactivity can weaken the core muscles that support the spine, making it more susceptible to injury and pain.
+- Sedentary Behavior: Prolonged sitting or inactivity can weaken the core muscles that support the spine, making it more susceptible to injury and pain.

 - Obesity: Excess weight adds stress to the spine, increasing the risk of degenerative changes and pain.

-- Smoking: Smoking has been linked to increased back pain, as it reduces blood flow to the discs, causing them to degenerate more rapidly.
+- Smoking: Smoking cigarettes has been linked to increased back pain, as it reduces blood flow to the discs, causing them to degenerate more rapidly.

 Understanding the causes of your chronic back pain is an essential step toward finding the most effective treatment.
 Our team of experienced healthcare professionals will work with you to identify the underlying cause of your pain and develop a personalized treatment plan to help you regain control of your pain.